 Historically described as Ekamra Kshetra, Utkala and Kalinga, Odisha was the cradle of Buddhism, Jainism and Hinduism.
 Bhubaneswar became the capital of Odisha (then Orissa) in 1949 after the capital moved from Cuttack.
-Designed by German architect Otto Königsberger, the new city was named after Tribhubaneswar or ‘Lord of the three worlds’, an aspect of Shiva worshipped as the main deity of Lingaraj temple.
-With nearly a thousand shrines, Ashokan edicts and inscriptions, the history of India’s Temple City, is etched in stone.
-With direct connectivity to the Bhubaneswar airport, travelling is very convenient.
+Designed by the German architect Otto Königsberger, the new city was named after Tribhubaneswar or 'Lord of the three worlds', an aspect of Shiva worshipped as the main deity of Lingaraj temple.
+With nearly a thousand shrines, Ashokan edicts and inscriptions, India's Temple City's history, is etched in stone.
+With direct connectivity to Bhubaneswar airport, travelling is very convenient.

-By Air: Bhubaneswar Airport or Biju Patnaik International Airport, about 6km from the city center connects the city with the rest of the country.
-IndiGo now operates 24 daily non-stop flights between Ahmedabad, Bengaluru, Mumbai, Kolkata, Delhi, Chennai, Hyderabad, Visakhapatnam & Kochi.
+Flights to Bhubaneswar : Bhubaneswar Airport or Biju Patnaik International Airport, about 6km from the city centre connects the city with its rest.
+IndiGo now operates 24 daily non-stop flights between Ahmedabad, Bengaluru, Mumbai, Kolkata, Delhi, Chennai, Hyderabad, Visakhapatnam and Kochi.

-By Train: Bhubaneswar railway station is the central station, connecting the city with the major parts of the county through various passenger and superfast trains.
+By Train: Bhubaneswar railway station is the central station, connecting the city with the county's significant parts through various passenger and superfast trains.

-Getting around: Buses by Dream Team Sahara (DTS) and OSRTC (Odisha State Road Transport Corporation), auto-rickshaws and cabs on rent are the primary modes of transportation to travel around the city.
+Getting around/local transport in Bhubaneswar: Buses by Dream Team Sahara (DTS) and OSRTC (Odisha State Road Transport Corporation), auto-rickshaws and cabs on rent are the primary modes of transportation to travel around the city.